mysto/java-fpe/README.md

 The domain size was revised in FF3-1 to radix<sup>minLen</sup> >= 1,000,000 and is represented by the constant `DOMAIN_MIN` in `FF3Cipher.java`.
 FF3-1 is in draft status and updated 56-bit test vectors are not yet available.

-The tweak is required in the initial `FF3Cipher` constructor, but can optionally be overriden in each `encrypt` and `decrypt` call.
+The tweak is required in the initial `FF3Cipher` constructor, but can optionally be overridden in each `encrypt` and `decrypt` call.
 This is similar to passing an IV or nonce when creating an encryptor object.

 ## Author